homeo26/levelic-tree-cipher/README.md

 2. **Encryption**:
     * Specify the number of children per node (nodeChildrenCtr).
     * Provide the plaintext to be encrypted (plainText).
-    * Call the levelicTreeEncoder function to generate the ciphertext.
+    * Call the levelicTreeEncryptor function to generate the ciphertext.
     *
 3. **Decryption**:
     * Use the same number of children per node as in the encryption process.
     * Provide the ciphertext obtained during encryption.
-    * Call the levelicTreeDecoder function to recover the plaintext.
+    * Call the levelicTreeDecryptor function to recover the plaintext.

 #### Example: